-Artefacts are used to easily and quickly determine the uncertainties of gear and spline measurements.
+Artefacts are used to easily and quickly determine the uncertainties of gear

 - Available for internal and external gear and spline geometries